itai-reder/ir_52/README.md

 This repository contains all the components necessary for setting up and running the search engine.
 Below is an overview of the main directories and files included:

 - GCP Jupyter Notebooks: This folder houses several Jupyter notebooks that are essential for creating the indexes and necessary dictionaries required by the search engine.
-These notebooks detail the preprocessing and indexing steps performed on the Wikipedia dataset.
-Additionally, the inverted_index_gcp.py file within this folder provides utility functions that support index operations in a Google Cloud Platform environment.
+These notebooks detail the preprocessing and indexing steps performed on the Wikipedia dataset, using parts of code from previous assignments.
 - search: Contains the core files of the search engine, including:
   - search_frontend.py: The application that serves as the front end of the search engine, handling HTTP requests and interfacing with the backend.
-  - backend.py: Implements the backend logic of the search engine, including query processing, scoring, and ranking of documents.
+  - backend.py: Implements the backend for the scoring process.
-  - inverted_index_gcp.py: Provides additional utility functions for managing the inverted index.
+  - inverted_index_gcp.py: Provides additional utility functions for managing and creating the inverted index.
 - buckets_content.txt: A text file listing the contents of the GCP storage bucket used by the search engine.
 - graphframes.sh: An initialization script for setting up the Google Cloud Dataproc cluster.
-- queries_train.json: A training set of queries, complete with predicted title IDs.
+- queries_train.json: A training set of queries, along with predicted title IDs.
 This can be used to test and evaluate the search engine's performance and accuracy in retrieving relevant documents.
 - startup_script_gcp.sh: A startup script for setting up the GCP VM instance the application runs on.